Teredell/FCC/003 - Front End Development Libraries/004 - React/React_README.md

 Note the imports at the top of landing.jsx

-Lesson 16 - Introduced the defaultProps setting up of an element Lesson 17 - npm install --save prop-types
+Lesson 16 - Introduced the defaultProps setting up of an element Lesson 17 - npm install --save prop-types --> setting default properties Lesson 18 - Setting default type for property
+Lesson 19 - Using "this" to access property